 The longer answer is: If a child, youth or family self-identifies as being affected by parental mental illness or substance use, they can become a client of this program.
 If parents do have a formal or working medical diagnosis and they feel that sharing this information during their intake appointment will help us better identify and understand their needs, we encourage them to share this information.

 What does this program mean by “family”?
 We recognize that the definition of family is a very personal matter and a person’s definition of ‘family’’ can evolve and change over time.
 We define ‘family’ however the client we are working with defines family which could include one or many parents, siblings, aunts, uncles, grandparents, legal guardians, foster parents, and so on.

-Why does this program focus on mental illness and substance use (“addiction”)?
+Why does this program focus on mental health and addiction concerns?
 Based on Canadian research, we know that about 1 in 5 people will be experience mental illness in any given year and 1 in 5 people will experience a substance use disorder (“addiction”) at some point in their life.
 We also know that when a person is experiencing a mental illness, they are more likely to also experience a substance use disorder (“addiction”) as compared to the general population.
 While this doesn’t mean that all people with a mental illness also have a substance use disorder (“addiction”) or vice versa, we aim to connect with as many families as possible who may be affected by these distinct but related areas.